ToyMakers on Fox13 News: “Made in Tampa Bay"

 What kind of organization is The ToyMakers of East Lake?

 ToyMakers of East Lake (ToyMakers) is an all-volunteer, non-profit organization located in Palm Harbor, Florida.
 Our mission statement: “Making smiles one toy at a time.”
 ToyMakers produce and donate brightly painted, hand-made wooden toys to sick and needy children in stressful environments.
-We also source, repair and recycle bicycles back into the community to needy children, returning veterans and homeless working adults.
-Most of our toys and bikes are delivered to the children we serve through agencies that come into direct contact with the recipients on a daily basis.
+Most of our toys are delivered to the children we serve through agencies that come into direct contact with the recipients on a daily basis.

 ToyMakers of East Lake is an outreach mission of East Lake United Methodist Church (ELUMC).
 We began operation in the third quarter of 2007 with 6 volunteers utilizing a shop building owned by ELUMC.
 Currently, the group includes over 300 volunteers who donate over 18,000 hours of their time last year.
-Deliveries are made quarterly to many local agencies including Johns Hopkins All Children’s Outpatient Care of East Lake, The Haven of RCS, Operation PAR, Tampa General Hospital Children’s Medical Center, Pasco-Hernando Early Learning Coalition, Ronald McDonald House, East Lake Fire & Rescue, Francis House, Rosa Valdez Child Care Center, and A Kid’s Place of Tampa Bay.
+Deliveries are made quarterly to many local agencies including Johns Hopkins All Children’s Outpatient Care of East Lake, The Haven of RCS, Operation PAR, Tampa General Hospital Children’s Medical Center, Pasco-Hernando Early Learning Coalition, Ronald McDonald House, East Lake Fire & Rescue, Empath Partners in Care, and A Kid’s Place of Tampa Bay.
 Additionally, toys have been shipped to the Midwest during floods, to Louisiana and Mississippi during the aftermath of hurricanes, to Mexico, Haiti, Cuba and the Caribbean with medical and health mission teams, and to Iraq and Afghanistan through military contacts.

 It is a privilege to be able to offer some form of comfort to these children and their families in stressful times.